 My previous three points have pointed out tips on how to treat a negative reputation, but you can also use it to repair your company’s negative reputation.
 One way to do this is to deliver positive messages about your business during times of crisis.
 You can do this by creating so much positive content about your organization that could help improve the reputation of your business through Google and social media.
 Common PR methods like writing various articles and publishing press releases about positive news will certainly help reduce public tension.
 Another thing to note is to ensure that you respond to negative feedback in a polite manner on social media and review websites.
 In doing so, customers will gain a better understanding of your business, which will help create positive reviews in no time at all.

-Monitor your Brand on Social Media
+5. Monitor your Brand with Social Media

 With Media Monitoring tools, you can monitor what people think about your organization on social media.
 This will help you to be aware of any potential criticism before it becomes a large public problem.
 With direct knowledge of what customers, influencers and other competitors think of your organization, you have enough time to prepare and engage them with information and solutions that will, over the long term, prevent negative publicity and improve your company’s reputation.
 This particular point is vital to any organization.